- Latin America

-A Survival Guide to Moving Abroad to Phnom Penh, Cambodia
+Survival Guide: Moving to Phnom Penh, Cambodia to Teach English

 You’ve just arrived in Phnom Penh.
 It’s overwhelming, intimidating, and confusing.
 You are wondering why you moved halfway around the world, and what you’ve gotten yourself into.
 Do not panic.
 I was in your shoes not too long ago.
 I adjusted quickly to life in the Kingdom of Wonder, but I wish I knew some things earlier on.
 Here’s a few tips for your basic survival here in the city.
 You know, water, shelter, food, wifi, basically all the essentials.

 Let’s start with getting you home from the airport - you’ll be grabbing a tuk tuk.
 It’s important to have an idea of how much things should cost before getting into that adventure.
 A tuk-tuk from the airport to the riverfront, or to Russian market shouldn’t cost any more than 7 or 8 dollars.
 A good method to deal with the negotiation is to pay after the ride, without much talking, just hand the driver what you think is fair.
 If they quote you an outrageous price you can always act offended and say “Kl-aye nah,” or “too expensive.”
 This same phrase works in markets and with any other price negotiations you may need to do.